 Luzette is a modern brasserie.
 Inspired by classic restaurants in central stations.
 The aim behind the concept has been to create an environment that gives a sense of luxury and provides the opportunity to relax in an otherwise highly active environment.
 The restaurant has 120 seats distributed in the dining area, a bar and an outdoor dining area.

-THE MENU With Roger Johnsson as Chef and Tommy Myllymäki as Creative leader, Luzette’s menu is a menu to crave for.
+THE MENU With Johan Wilhelmsson as Head Chef and Ola Stålnacke as Creative leader, Luzette’s menu is a menu to crave for.
 The menu focuses on food from the rôtisserie, classics and Luzette specials.